JongSuk1/KorQuad/README.md

 #### Ensemble
 You can infer your model by ensemble method.
 You should choose three trained model in NSML, and set *checkpoint{i} and session{i}* (i= 1,2,3) of them in submit_ensemble.sh
+Note that we only support the ensemble for only single head models.

 ```bash
 > sh submit_ensemble.sh